oktaytuncay/Kubernetes/kubernetes.md

 The job tries to create new pods until it has three successful completions and that completes the job.

-Instead of getting the pods created sequentially, we can get tehm created in parallel.
+Instead of getting the pods created sequentially, we can get them created in parallel.
 For this, we can add a property called `parallelism` to the job specification.

 ```properties
 ...